 The Woodrow Wilson

-Early College High School Initiative - teaching fellow
+Early College High School Initiative - georgia teaching fellows program

 Making College Real

 For students who may have never imagined college, Woodrow Wilson Early Colleges provide rigorous high school and college classes in small school settings.
 These Early Colleges challenge students with college-level work, as well as tailored support services and a practical understanding of what it takes to get to college and succeed.